rajansawhney/CCAS/README.md

 Once you have all the servers up and running, let's begin to use the CCAS API!

--- Customer creation:
+**Customer creation:**

 -- Open Postman

---Do a post request on:
+-- Do a post request on:
 ```
 http://localhost:3000/customer
 ```
---	Go to Body in postman, select x-www-form-urlencoded and enter:
+--Go to Body in postman, select x-www-form-urlencoded and enter:

 			name.firstName = Rajan
 			name.lastName = Saw